mnjm/mnjm.github.io/content/posts/Sync-files-between-many-machines-using-Syncthing/index.md

 [Syncthing](https://syncthing.net/) is an open-source decentralized peer-to-peer file synchronization app built using Go lang, with privacy, security, and user control in mind.
 Its decentralized approach removes the need for relying on any cloud storage.

-It relies on top-of-the-line encryption and authentication algorithms to ensure data security.
-While this may sound complicated, It also comes with very easy-to-use, simple (yet powerful) interface and is supported across various platforms, including Linux, Windows, Mac, and some BSD-based operating systems.
+Syncthing can operate both on LAN and over the internet.
+It also comes with very easy-to-use, simple (yet powerful) interface and is supported across various platforms.
 Syncthing is also available as an app on Android.
 However, it's worth noting that iOS is not supported (reason [here](https://docs.syncthing.net/users/faq.html#is-there-an-ios-client)).
-Additionally, Syncthing can operate both on LAN and over the internet.

 [Here](https://docs.syncthing.net/users/faq.html) is its FAQ that answers many questions that you may have.

 ## Some details on inner workings of Syncthing

-1.When there is a direct connection between syncing devices, like lets say within a LAN, Syncthing simply connects each with the other and synchronizes files.
+1. When there is a direct connection between syncing devices, like lets say within a LAN, Syncthing simply connects each device with the other and synchronizes files.
 When there's no direct connection, like lets say over the internet, it uses 'Relay servers' to bounce traffic between sync devices.
 Therefore, transfer rates are much lower compared to LAN setting.
 There are many public relay servers available and maintained by the community.
-You can also host your own restricted rely servers too for privacy reasons
+You can also host your own private rely servers too.

 2. So, Syncthing sometimes relies on 'some server' to sync.
 What about privacy, you ask?
-Well, Syncthing employs end-to-end encryption to securely transfer data.
-TL;DR: Fear not, your data is protected through the power of crytography, and it's open source you can vet the source code for leaks, unlike  commercial closed-source solutions.
+Well, Syncthing uses end-to-end encryption to securely transfer data.
+Fear not, your data is protected through the power of crytography, and it's open source you can vet the source code for leaks, unlike  commercial closed-source solutions.

 3. Each device is identified using Syncthing-specific 'Device IDs,' which are unique to each device.
 While these IDs are unique, they are not sensitive.
-Only in "very" limited scenarios can a device's IP be reverse-engineered using its ID (when Global discovery is enabled), but it can't be used to connect to your devices or peek over the curtains.
+Only in "very" limited scenarios can a device's IP be reverse-engineered using its ID (when Global discovery is enabled), but it can't be used to connect to your devices or peek over the curtain.

-4. Syncthing, similar to many torrenting protocols, divides the files into many chunks called blocks, and each block is synced between devices at a time.
+4. Syncthing, similar to many torrenting protocols, divides the files into many chunks, and each chunk is synced between devices at a time.
 So, like torrents, when you have many devices syncing the same files, transfer rates tend to be faster with load sharing.

 ## Steps to setting up Syncthing on Linux and Android